BruceEckel/PolymorphismUnbound/presentation/slides.md

 * Just not everywhere all the time
 * Polymorphism is heavily used in FP: map, fold, etc.
 * Forcing inheritance into every design seems like a bad idea
-* It's a helpful tool in some places
 ---
 # I'll Get By With a Little Help...
 - James Ward